 Even though Verona is famous for tragical Romeo & Juliet of Shakespeare, what I remember from that holiday are pumpkin ravioli, pecorino cheese, tiramisu, lake Garda, stunning architecture and opera.
 Yes, Italian opera!
 Is so easy to keep finding reasons to return to Italy, right?!Continue reading “Memories – “Aida” in Verona”

 Berlin is a city full of life, culture and history, with concerts, international film festivals, parties, fashion, popular sporting events and many other opportunities.
 Looking forward to a few moments this year that I broke down by season and category.
-I am sure that this is just a glimpse, and surprises and spontaneous moments will appear, but is a good idea to have a plan.Continue reading “Berlin 2020 ~ Calendar (updated)”
+I am sure that this is just a glimpse, but is a good idea to have a plan.Continue reading “Berlin 2020 ~ Calendar (updated)”

 As we are wrapping the year 2019 and a decade, I was reflecting these days at what I have achieved & what I have learned.
 In 2019, this online travel journal was opened.
 And I had a new start in Berlin.Continue reading “My Year 2019”